County Councillor grants

 - Nursery education groups

-- Maintained Schools, Academies, District, Borough or City Council’s, National Park Authorities, the Police, the Fire Service and the NHS (when the applicant can demonstrate that the grant will support an additional community benefit and will not be used to supplement the core services or functions of that organisation)
+- Community Schools, Academies, District, Borough or City Council’s, National Park Authorities, the Police, the Fire Service and the NHS (when the applicant can demonstrate that the grant will support an additional community benefit and will not be used to supplement the core services or functions of that organisation)

 - Who can't apply?